 Stephen King is one of the most prolific novelists out there.
 His ability to release high-quality books in and out of the horror genre is truly impressive.

-We’ve gone through the massive library of movies based on the work of Stephen King and narrowed it down to the 10 best.
-It was no easy task, as there are quite a few movies that deserve mentioning!
+We've gone through the massive library of movies based on the work of Stephen King and narrowed it down to his best movies.
+There are quite a few movies that deserve mentioning!

 10. Secret Window (2004)